Welcome to the

 During the process of planning for merger, the Boards of both fire districts jointly adopted an Emergency Services Integration Plan (“ESIP”) which outlined the various areas in which both districts would need to work to come together.
 Since February 2014, the Boards, fire chiefs and staff of both districts have been doing this, so, the actual voting on November 4th while critical, was not the beginning of the process by any measure.

 On December 8, 2014, both Boards adopted concurrent Resolutions recognizing the approval by voters and setting the date to begin actual merged district operation, planned to be January 1st.

 In the meantime, a myriad of details including business accounts, staffing assignments, procedures and operational protocols will be addressed according to the ESIP and pre-determined agreements and policy.
 As far as the public is concerned, don’t expect to see any big changes to department names, logos, or local tradition for a while as the new organization sorts through improving on what worked in both pre-merger organizations and creating synergy within the new organization.
 For information regarding Joint efforts with the North Olympia Fire District 7, read here:

 Board of Fire Commissioners’ Meetings

-Regular Board meetings will be held once a month on Thursdays and will begin at 5:30 pm.
+Regular Board meetings will be held once or twice a month on Thursdays and will begin at 4:30 pm.
 All meetings are held at Station 8-1.

 Note: Meetings are subject to change.
 Notice of change will be posted on this site and at the meeting location.